Lje2me/Reflection/reflections/reflectiveJournal.md

 ## Week 2:

 ### What is git?
-Git isa  software that tracks changes done by any given person in a team in any kind of file. it is commonly used by programmers to create and develop code
+Git is a  software that tracks changes done by any given person in a team in any kind of file. it is commonly used by programmers to create and develop code
 ### What is GitHub?
 GitHub is an online tool that easily allows people to colaborate on code etc and keeps track of all changes commited by each user. it has a large community where people share their ideas and allows others to fork off a persons branch to create something new or further develop that source code.

+## Week 3:

+### Dog code